Evaluation of Execution Results

 True

 By default, this will always be True because the solve() function retrieves only solutions that satisfy all constraints in the model.
-To change this behavior and allow the solver to retrieve solutions that do not satisfy the constraints, pass a bool to the filter keyword argument of the solve() function upfront or set filter_solution of the Result class to False afterward.
+To change this behavior and allow the solver to retrieve solutions that do not satisfy the constraints, pass a bool to the filter_solution keyword argument of the solve() function upfront or set filter_solution of the Result class to False afterward.

 Let’s test this by adding a constraint to the model that cannot be satisfied inconsistently.